Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Methodology

-Actually, both $\hat{M}$ and $\hat{V}$ can be calculated by attention networks \cite{yang2021causal}. $\hat{M}=\sum_mP(M=m|f(V))m$ can be calculated by learning local-local visual feature $F_{LL}$, $\hat{V}=\sum_vP(V=v|h(V))v$ can be calculated by learning local-global visual feature $F_{LG}$.
-Therefore, we propose a novel Local-Global Causal Attention Module (LGCAM) that jointly estimates $\hat{M}$ and $\hat{V}$ in an unified attention module to increase the representation ability of the causality-aware visual features.
-Here, we take the computation of $F_{LG}$ as the example to clarify our LGCAM, as shown in the upper part of Fig. \ref{Fig6}.
-Specifically, we firstly calculate $F_L=f(V)$ and $F_G=h(V)$ and use them as the input of the LGCAM, where $f(\cdot)$ denotes the visual feature extractor (frame-wise appearance feature or motion feature) followed by a query embedding function, and $h(\cdot)$ denotes the K-means based visual feature selector from the whole training samples followed by a query embedding function.
+Actually, $\hat{M}$ is essentially an in-sample sampling process where $m$ denotes the selected knowledge from the current input sample $V$, and $\hat{V}$ is essentially a cross-sample sampling process since it comes from other samples.
+Therefore, both $\hat{M}$ and $\hat{V}$ can be calculated by attention networks \cite{yang2021causal}.
+Specifically, we propose a novel Local-Global Causal Attention Module (LGCAM) that jointly estimates $\hat{M}$ and $\hat{V}$ in a unified attention module to increase the representation ability of the causality-aware visual features. $\hat{M}$ can be calculated by learning local-local visual feature $F_{LL}$, $\hat{V}$ can be calculated by learning local-global visual feature $F_{LG}$.
+Here, we use the computation of $F_{LG}$ as an example to clarify our LGCAM, as shown in the upper part of Fig. \ref{Fig6}.

+Specifically, we first calculate $F_L=f(V)$ and $F_G=h(V)$ and use them as the input of the LGCAM, where $f(\cdot)$ denotes the visual feature extractor (frame-wise appearance feature or motion feature) followed by a query embedding function, and $h(\cdot)$ denotes the K-means-based visual feature selector from the whole training samples followed by a query embedding function.
 Thus, $F_L$ represents the visual feature of the current input sample (local visual feature) and $F_G$ represents the global visual feature.
 The $F_G$ is obtained by randomly sampling from the whole clustering dictionaries with the same size as $F_L$.
-The LGCAM takes $F_L$ and $F_G$ as the inputs and computes local-global visual feature $F_{LG}$ by conditioning global visual feature $F_G$ to the local visual feature $F_L$.
+The LGCAM takes $F_L$ and $F_G$ as inputs and computes local-global visual feature $F_{LG}$ by conditioning global visual feature $F_G$ on the local visual feature $F_L$.
 The output of the LGCAM is denoted as $F_{LG}$, which is given by:

-where $[.,.]$ denotes concatenation operation, $\odot$ is the Hadamard product, $W_Q$, $W_K$, $W_V$, $W_{H^\prime}$ denote the weights of linear layers, $b_H$ and $b_{H^\prime}$ denote the biases of linear layers.
+where $[.,.]$ denotes a concatenation operation, $\odot$ represents the Hadamard product, $W_Q$, $W_K$, $W_V$, $W_{H^\prime}$ represent the weights of the linear layers, $b_H$ and $b_{H^\prime}$ denote the biases of the linear layers.
 From Fig. \ref{Fig3}, the visual front-door causal intervention module has two branches for appearance and motion features.
-Therefore, the $F_{LG}$ has two variants, one for appearance branch $F_{LG}^a$, and the other for motion branch $F_{LG}^m$.
+Therefore, the $F_{LG}$ has two variants, $F_{LG}^a$ for the appearance branch, and $F_{LG}^m$ for the motion branch.